-Bruising, swelling, and soreness around the ears are frequent in the initial days following surgery.
-To alleviate this discomfort, a doctor could provide painkillers.
+Bruising, swelling, and soreness around the ears may be frequent in the initial days following surgery.
+To alleviate this discomfort, the doctor may provide painkillers.
 Rest is essential during this time, and you should refrain from engaging in physical activities.

 While the ears continue to recover and adapt to their new location, the full effects of the otoplasty may not be apparent for several months.
 Avoid wearing headphones or too-tight helmets since they could put pressure on your ears at this time.

 Otoplasty recovery time may differ from person to person and hence it is crucial to take adequate aftercare efforts for speedy recovery.